1. Can foreigners buy property in the Dominican Republic?

 Property that is held in individual name pays 1% on the government-appraised value in excess of 7.4 million Dominican pesos.
 Except for unbuilt lots or farms outside city limits.

-5. Do I need a lawyer to buy property?
+5. Do I need a lawyer to buy a property?

 Yes, the lawyer will do due diligence to confirm that the property that you are making an offer on is free of legal claims and that it is possible to have it transferred to your name.
 The lawyer will also make the promise of sale and final sales contract.
 All legal documents must be in Spanish, so you need to have a legal translation made of the contract, and the lawyer will help with that also.